Sunnyside Plantation

 The Sunnyside Plantation was a former cotton plantation and is a historic site, located near Lake Village in Chicot County, Arkansas, in the Arkansas Delta region.

 Built as a cotton plantation in the Antebellum South, it was farmed using the forced labor of enslaved African Americans.
 After the American Civil War in 1865, freedmen farmed it.
 From the 1890s to the 1910s, the plantation used convict laborers and employed immigrants from Northern Italy, many of whom were subject to peonage.
 They were later replaced by Black sharecroppers.
 The plantation was closed down and it was broken up in the 1940s.
 Nowadays, only a historical marker reminds Lake Village residents and visitors of its history.

 History

+The land belonged to Native Americans.
+In the seventeenth century, the area was claimed by France which founded nearby Arkansas Post.
+In the 18th century, France ceded the Louisiana territory to Spain, who transferred governance back to Napoleonic France.
+In 1803, Emperor Napoleon sold it to the United States as part of the Louisiana Purchase.

-The land belonged to Native Americans, followed by the French, until Emperor Napoleon sold it to the United States as a result of the Louisiana Purchase in 1803.
-By 1819, the Arkansas Territory was established.
-A year later, in 1820, slavery became the law of the land as a result of the Missouri Compromise.
+The United established the Arkansas Territory in 1819 out of part of the greater territory of the Louisiana Purchase.
+A year later, in 1820, slavery, which had been legal under the French since the late 18th century, was limited in the United States territories to south of Missouri as a result of the Missouri Compromise.